valeriosillari/valerio-portfolio/README.md

 ## TODOs:

--   aos logic and NO js scenario; we don't see any text
 -   update favicons design: from old (drops) to new (new shape) >> SVG icon (see config) >> also social OG images

 ## NICE TO HAVE: